 How to Validate a Linear Discriminant Analysis Model

-How to Save Discriminant Variables from an LDA Output
+How to Save Discriminant Variables From an LDA Output

-How to Export LDA Functions from Displayr into Excel
+How to Export LDA Functions From Displayr into Excel